FAQ icon

 Step 3: Create application account

-• Create an ApplyWeb account, managed by Marsal Online.
-The application will launch in February 2025.
+Create an ApplyWeb account, managed by Marsal Online.

-• This program, unlike all of the other Marsal Family School of Education’s graduate programs, is not administered through the University of Michigan's Horace H. Rackham School of Graduate Studies.
-However, Marsal Online students can benefit from most of the resources available to Rackham graduate students.
+• This program, unlike all of the other Marsal Family School of Education’s graduate programs, is not administered through the University of Michigan Horace H. Rackham School of Graduate Studies.
+However, Marsal Online students can benefit from many of the resources available to Rackham graduate students.

 Step 4: Complete application

-• Current and former U-M Ann Arbor students, alumni and employees: You do not need to obtain a new UMID number.
-Use your previously obtained UMID number.
+• Current and former U-M Ann Arbor students, alumni and employees: You will not be issued a new UMID number.

 • If your personal information has changed (e.g., legal name, gender), make sure the personal information you submit with your application matches your previous Ann Arbor campus record.
 If your previous Ann Arbor campus record does not display your current personal information, contact the Registrar’s Office (current students) or the Shared Services Center (former students, alumni, and current U-M Ann Arbor employees) to change your personal information before you apply.